Ignasiokolega/Bingo/README.md

 <!--helper.php-->

-helper.php (I hadn't got idea how to name it) is, how name help to know, helper to create bingo. <br>
+helper.php (I hadn't got any idea what name should be here) is, how name help to know, helper to create bingo. <br>
 After you send with POST your character name, it uses it with "$_SESSION['username']" to find your character and send to bingo informations. <br>
 <br> <hr>